mgreschke/iOS-Programming/README.md

 iOS-Programming
 ===============

-My completed exercises from the iOS Programming Book by from Big Nerd Ranch.
+My completed exercises from the iOS Programming Book by Big Nerd Ranch.